Motivic Euler Characteristic of Nearby Cycles and a Generalized Quadratic Conductor Formula: Introduction

 Let $\OO$ be a discrete valuation ring with residue field $k$, fraction field $K$ and a fixed uniformizer $t\in \OO$. {Let $F(T_0,\ldots, T_{n})\in k[T_0,\ldots, T_n]$ be a homogeneous (or weighted-homogeneous) polynomial of degree $e$, defining a smooth projective (or weighted projective) hypersurface.
-The hypersurface $H^F$ defined as an $\OO$-scheme by $F(T_0,\ldots, T_{n}) - tT_{n+1}^e$ thus gives a family of hypersurfaces that degenerates to the cone over the section defined by $F$.
-In this setting, Levine, Pepin Lehalleur and Srinivas \cite[Theorem 5.2]{Le20b} develop a quadratic conductor formula that takes the form} in the homogeneous case.
+The hypersurface $H^F$ defined in $\P^{n+1}_\OO$ by $F(T_0,\ldots, T_{n}) - tT_{n+1}^e$ thus gives a family of hypersurfaces that degenerates to the cone over the section defined by $F$.
+With this setup, Levine, Pepin Lehalleur and Srinivas \cite[Theorem 5.6]{Le20b} develop a quadratic conductor formula that takes the form} in the homogeneous case.
 They also develop a similar formula for a weighted homogeneous $F$ \cite[Theorem 5.3]{Le20b}.
 Since $\chic (H^F_t) \in \GW(K)$, $\chic (H^F_0) \in \GW(k)$ live in different rings, one has to use the specialization map $\Sp_t: \GW(K) \rightarrow \GW(k) $ to compare them; the term $\mu_{F,0}^q \in \GW(k)$ in the right hand side is a quadratic refinement of the Milnor number $\mu_{F,0} \in \mathbb{Z}$.
-It can be defined in algebraic terms in the Jacobian ring $J(F,0)$, by a certain quadratic form on this ring corresponding to a distinguished element in the ring, defined by Scheja-Storch. {The main goal of this paper is to formulate and prove a generalization of this result, for a more general scheme, and with multiple singularities. }
+It can be defined in algebraic terms by a certain quadratic form on the Jacobian ring $J(F,0)$, corresponding to a distinguished element in this ring defined by Scheja-Storch.
+The main goal of this paper is to formulate and prove a generalization of this result, for a more general scheme, and with multiple singularities.
+Our first main result is Theorem \ref{introthm}, a formula for the quadratic Euler characteristics of the motivic nearby cycles spectrum at a semi-quasi-homogeneous singular point $p$, $\chic(\Psi_f\one|_p)$, in terms of invariants of the defining polynomial $F$.
+This, combined with the conductor formula of \cite{Le20b} for projective hypersurfaces, and the functoriality of nearby cycles, provides a conductor formula for a scheme with several isolated singularities, Theorem \ref{introformula}.